Dharshan-XR0/command-line-arguments-to-count-word/README.md

 # command-line-arguments-to-count-word

 ## AIM:

 To write a python program for getting the word count from the contents of a file using command line arguments.

-## EQUIPEMENT'S REQUIRED:
+## Equipments Required:
-PC
+1. Hardware – PCs
-Anaconda - Python 3.7
+2. Anaconda – Python 3.7 Installation / Moodle-Code Runner

 ## ALGORITHM:

 ### Step 1:

 Import the sys module